 Marley had been hurt by past churches.
 I asked if she felt that Christians could sometimes seem hypocritical, placing greater burdens on those they consider ‘Other,’ than those like them?
-She said ‘yes,’ which is so saddening – egregious even – considering Christ died for those completely other than him.
+She said ‘yes,’ which is so saddening—egregious even—considering Christ died for those completely other than himself.

-I fear many teens struggling with their sexual identity hear the offer of Jesus’ free grace, forgiveness, and substitution only applied to straight cisgender male and females.
+I fear many teens struggling with sexuality and gender hear the offer of Jesus’ free grace, forgiveness, and substitution only applied to those not visibly struggling to accept God’s commands.

 I fear that if you were to ask the average LGBTQ+ student the tenor of gospel presentations aimed at them, they would say the emphasis isn’t on Christ’s free offer of grace, but on the sacrifice required from them.
 They often hear about Jesus’ call to come and die, sell all they have, to forsake their father, mother, and even their own identities and sexualities for the sake of Christ.
 However, they rarely hear about God’s love for them when they fail in these struggles.

-For Marley, too many youth pastors had preached grace without sacrifice to the straight cis students, and sacrifice with little grace to students like her.
-While cis sinners just needed to “believe in Jesus,” Marley had many other things to get in order first.
-Marley had grown upset at cis sinners (smug in their sexual righteousness), and she was tired and weary as a transgender sinner being held to a double standard.
-It’s important to explore this double standard with your transgendered students.
+For Marley, too many youth pastors had preached grace without sacrifice to the majority of students in the room, and sacrifice with little grace to students struggling as she was.
+While other students just needed to “believe in Jesus,” the message Marley heard indicated that she had many other things to get in order first.
+Marley had grown frustrated with many of her peers, who seemed smug in their sexual righteousness.
+She was tired and weary as a sinner struggling to accept her gender and experiencing a double standard.
+It’s important to explore this double standard with your students.
 Ask if this has been their experience.

 More importantly, we must front-load our students with a gospel that is both free and costly for all sinners, not just a particular demographic.
-We need to name specifically that Christ died for gay and transgendered people, too.
-We must preach a gospel that seems too good to be true to both transgender and straight cis students, while at the same time preaching a gospel that will demand their very lives, identities, futures, and comforts.
+We need to name specifically that Christ died for those struggling with gender and sexuality, too.
+We must preach a gospel that seems too good to be true to all kinds of students, while at the same time preaching a gospel that will demand their very lives, identities, futures, and comforts.
 It’s only when we front-load the costly freedom of the gospel that hard conversations begin to make sense.

 If a free but costly gospel is not disorienting to our students, the way we apply it to them should be.